-- There are 20 pet waste stations with signage throughout city parks.
-Approximately 72,000 bags are used at the stations every year. - 4,750 linear feet of Blacks Run and its tributaries that were restored in Purcell Park, a municipal park, in 2012.
-The surrounding stream buffer was put into conservation easement with a national land trust. - Smithland Road Dog Park was constructed in early 2015 and includes four pet waste stations.
+- Provide signage to pick up dog waste, provide pet waste bags and disposal containers. - There are 20 pet waste stations with signage throughout city parks.
+Approximately 72,000 bags are used at the stations every year. - Maintain dog parks by removing disposed of pet waste bags. - Smithland Road Dog Park was constructed in early 2015 and includes four pet waste stations.
 Park rules include that pet waste must be picked up and properly disposed of.
-City of Harrisonburg Parks and Recreation staff maintain these pet waste stations on a regular basis.
+City of Harrisonburg Parks and Recreation staff will continue maintaining these pet waste stations on a regular basis and additional stations will be installed on an as needed basis.